suganthangnanavelan/Work-Done-In-College/README.md

 ## About This Repository

 This repository is a collection of all the programming work I completed throughout my college journey.
-It includes all the codes i wrote and code of others that i used for reference.
-This can be freely used under MIT License.
+This repository contains all the code I've written, along with some reference code from other sources.
+Feel free to use or modify it — it's all available under the MIT License.

 ### Directory Structure
 ```